-SEOUL, October 18, 2019 – Hyundai Motor Company has shown continuous growth of global brand value to secure its place within top 40 global companies for five consecutive years.
-Hyundai Motor has announced a 4.6 percent increase in global brand value, to rank 36th on Interbrand’s Best Global Brands 2019 Rankings and sixth among automakers on the list.
+Hyundai Motor Company has shown continuous growth of global brand value to secure its place within top 40 global companies for five consecutive years.
+Hyundai has shown a 4.6 percent increase in global brand value, to rank 36th on Interbrand’s Best Global Brands 2019 Rankings and sixth among automakers on the list.

 In particular, Hyundai Motor has kept up an on-year growth of over four percent this year amid the world economy’s protracted slowdown, and landed itself within the top 40 companies in terms of overall brand ranking for five straight years since 2015.

-Hyundai’s Fuel Cell Electric Vehicle Vision 2030, a roadmap for expediting the process of a hydrogen society, expands production of fuel-cell systems production capacity to accelerate innovation beyond the automotive transportation sector for the realization of a world run by clean energy.
-As the co-chair company of the Hydrogen Council, a worldwide alliance of 60 leading energy, transport and industry companies united by their long-term vision to nurture the hydrogen economy globally, Hyundai Motor Group is also taking lead in the acceleration of the hydrogen-based energy transition.
+Hyundai Motor Group’s Fuel Cell Electric Vehicle Vision 2030, a roadmap for expediting the process of a hydrogen society, expands production of fuel-cell systems production capacity to accelerate innovation beyond the automotive transportation sector for the realisation of a world run by clean energy.
+As the co-chair company of the Hydrogen Council, a worldwide alliance of 60 leading energy, transport and industry companies united by their long-term vision to nurture the hydrogen economy globally, the Group is also taking lead in the acceleration of the hydrogen-based energy transition.

 “Hyundai Motor is striving to become a leader in future mobility by turning the sweeping changes happening across the automotive industry into fresh opportunities,” said Wonhong Cho, Global Chief Marketing Officer of Hyundai Motor Company.
 “By making bold investments for the future hydrogen society and mobility businesses, while also harnessing its technological competitiveness, Hyundai Motor is making every effort to establish itself as an innovative and creative brand.”